 fastGWA: A fast MLM-based Genome-Wide Association tool

-fastGWA is a resource-efficient tool for mixed linear model (MLM)-based GWAS analysis of biobank-scale data such as the UK Biobank (see Jiang et al. Nature Genetics 2019 for details of the method).
+fastGWA is an ultra-efficient tool for mixed linear model (MLM)-based GWAS analysis of biobank-scale data such as the UK Biobank (see Jiang et al. Nature Genetics 2019 for details of the method).
 Credits: Longda Jiang (method, simulation and analysis), Zhili Zheng (method, software and analysis) and Jian Yang (method and overseeing).

 We have applied fastGWA to 2,173 traits on 456,422 array-genotyped and imputed individuals and 2,048 traits on 49,960 whole-exome-sequenced (WES) individuals in the UK Biobank.
 All the summary statistics are available at UKBiobankGWASresults.
 One can also query or visualize the summary data using the online tool: http://fastgwa.info.